Reliable Carbon Block Filters Manufacturer & Supplier in China

 - Ideal replacement: 6-12 months

 - Highly customizable and durable to adapt to different water treatment needs.

 - Ideally suited for filtering out impurities, it also enhances the flavor of water and eliminates odors.

-- Advanced carbon block filter is made from the highest quality possible.
+- Made from the highest quality possible.

-- No chemicals are needed thus resulting in self-contained and low maintenance water treatment.
+- No chemicals are needed thus resulting in self-contained and low-maintenance water treatment.